ssiwan/KARMA/README.md

 ## Transition

 Stanfield Systems agile delivery process completes each release with a short [Transition Phase](https://github.com/StanfieldSystems/KARMA/wiki/Transition) that confirms the product is ready for release.
-For the KARMA, transition activities were incorporated into Sprint 4.
+For KARMA, transition activities were incorporated into Sprint 4.
 These activities were primarily focused on validating prototype behavior and preparing documentation in response to the PQVP RFI.